Leagex-hash/content-ops-starter-45111/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Increase your reach
-    text: >
+    text: |+
-      A service that helps businesses to manage their social media accounts and posts.
+      A service that helps people in need while increasing your reputation

     actions:
       - label: Get started
         url: /